asinghani/18224-tapeout-s23-boards/docs/ASSEMBLY.md

 ## Soldering ASIC Breakouts

 The ASIC breakouts can be ordered in panels (JLC will claim they can't panelize V-scored boards but they will do it just fine if you include it in the notes).
 See the SparkFun tutorial [How to Design a MicroMod Processor Board](https://learn.sparkfun.com/tutorials/designing-with-micromod/all#how-to-design-a-micromod-processor-board) and the [SparkFun KiCAD Panelizer](https://github.com/sparkfun/SparkFun_KiCad_Panelizer) + a stencil.
 For export-controls + risk reasons we assemble the chips onto the boards locally rather than shipping the chips overseas.

-(TODO: insert picture of one full panel fresh from fab + picture of stencil)

 1. Apply paste to the panel using the stencil.
 Some bridging is OK, but ensure there is not execess paste at a thickness greater than that of the stencil.